+To setup WooCommerce successfully, you must consider how to process your inventory.
 You can manage your inventory in this section using different options.
 To do so, enable the feature “stock management”.
 It lets you describe what kind of notifications need to be sent with regard to the stock display format, out of stock products, the threshold for low stock, any important information, etc.

 7. Downloadable Products

 If you want to sell digital products (such as e-books, files, etc.) on your website, you can enable the download option in this tab.
 Visitors will need to sign up on your site and login into their account in order to download products from the site.

 This is one of the most important sections of your online store.
 You can specify tax-related options for your site in this section.
 Look for the “Enable taxes and tax calculations” option and enable taxes.
 After that, you can choose, whether you want to display the product prices with or without taxes.

 With the help of ‘Calculate Tax Based On‘, you can determine the way tax should be calculated.
 You can calculate the tax on the basis of either your business’ address, the customer’s address, or the billing address.
 If applicable, you can also use tax rounding.
 When you use WooCommerce, you can combine tax-related alternatives for specific products or locations into classes.
 Generally, there are 3 classes for you- Standard, Reduced Rate, and Zero Rate.
 As per your needs, you can add more classes and can customize them.